bhauman/figwheel-main/docs/docs/testing.md

 #### Shell Script method

-This is my favorite method for launching an environment.

 On my Mac in my `~bin` directory I have an executable shell script named `headless-chrome` that has the following content: